eilmi/HAMEG-HM1007-serial-interface/README.md

 ![Alt text](Pictures/Hameg_Interface_with_cable.png?raw=true "Serial interface with case and cables")
 ## Python GUI
-This repository also includes a python program which can be used, to not only visualize the data from the scope, but also store it in a variety of formats.
-> **This section of this README is still under development!**

 ### Selecting a COM port or loading raw data files
 First you need to select the serial port of the Arduino acting as the interface to the oscilloscope from the drop down menu.
-Alternative you can click *File -> Import Raw Data* to load the data from a previously saved raw log.
+Alternative you can click *File -> Import Raw Data* to load the data from a previously saved raw log ).

 ![Python GUI](Pictures/Software/Empty_Interface.png?raw=true "python program with no data loaded")